 There is very little vacant commercial land available for new construction.
 Most future commercial building will be through renovations and rebuilding of existing structures.
 Construction of a Seton Hill University Center for the Dance and Visual Arts in the downtown area, and a major renovation and addition to the Westmoreland Museum of American Arts have been completed in recent years.
-Another exciting development is that Westmoreland County's only Medical Marijuana Dispensary, Keystone Integrated Care, is going to be coming to Greensburg's downtown.
+In the past year the City has seen a major redevelopment on Pennsylvania Avenue, and the addition of several new shops and restaurants including a children's clothing store, a boutique, the City's first brewery, a fine dining restaurant, and an antique shop.
+And on Main Street, a business completed a large expansion of their brick and mortar store.